 The following are guidelines on how to submit your Assessment Tasks.
-The completed assessment task should be submitted to your trainer by the nominated date.
-The assessment task may be submitted as a hard copy or electronically as advised by your trainer.
+The completed assessment task should be on A4 plain paper and be submitted to your trainer by the nominated date.
+The assessment task may be submitted as a hard copy or emailed to your trainer.